Papan07/Ecommerce-Follow-Along/README.md

 * Created **Product Update Endpoint** for updating products.
 * Created form for updating data in frontend and created autofil function.

+# Milestone 14:
+* Created **Product Delete Endpoint** for updating products.
+* Created form for deleting data in frontend.